-- 1. Lower the Platform Lift to the ground and remove the handrails. - 2.
+- 1. Lower the platform lift to the ground and remove the handrails. - 2.
 Once the handrails have been removed, temporarily place them to the side. - 3.
 Raise the lift to a maximum height and fold up to a vertical position. - 4.
-Lower the lift into the retaining cradles.
-Ensure that the micro switch is actuated. - Insert locking pins. - 6.
+Lower the lift into the retaining cradles. - 5.
+Insert locking pins. - 6.
 Remove the pendent connector from the receptacle. - 7.
 Store the pendent and handrails in the underbody storage compartments.